-- 1. The Council shall consist of nine (9) members, who shall serve without compensation.
+- 1. The Council shall consist of ten (10) members, who shall serve without compensation.
 They shall be selected by the Department, to serve under the jurisdiction of the Department for a three (3) year term, except for those members appointed to the first council, four (4) of whom shall be appointed for two (2) year terms, and five (5) of whom shall be appointed for three (3) year terms. - 2.
 The council composition shall be as follows: - a.
 One (1) radiologist who is an active practitioner and member of the Mississippi Radiological Society; - b.
 One (1) licensed family physician; - c.
-One (1) licensed practitioner;

-- d.
-Two (2) registered radiological technologists;
+One (1) licensed practitioner; - d.
+Three (3) registered radiological technologists; - e.

-- e.
 One (1) nuclear medicine technologist;

 - f.
 One (1) radiation therapist;

 - g.
 One (1) radiation physicist;

 - h.
 One (1) hospital administrator; and

 - i.
 The State Health Officer, or his designee, who shall serve as ex officio chairman with no voting authority.

-- 3. All council members engaged in medical radiation technology and not exempt from registration must, at the time of appointment, be registered with the Department.
+- 3. All council members engaged in medical radiation technology and not exempt from registration must, at the time of appointment, be registered with the Department, except for the initial council members, who must be registered within one (1) month of the Department issuing registration certificates.
 Any other person serving on the council who is a practitioner of a profession or occupation required to be licensed, credentialed, or certified in the state, shall hold an appropriate license, credential, or certificate issued by the state.
 The purpose of the Council is to serve in an advisory capacity to the Department in matters relating to the administration and interpretation of the Act.